RestoneAGX/Side_Projects/Compressor/plan.md

 s -> normal int8 or 16 conversion

 #TODO:[Look more into the keywords and the expected value, use that to find shorter representations]

+Phase 2:
+1. Take in the characters
+2. check if it is [v,f,s,etc]
+	if we're already in [v,f,s,etc] mode, skip, else place a newline & start placing the numerical data
+3.

+[Optimizations]:
+-> f; means they can be negative (save the index of :, just in case you need to add 1 more to make it ; ) -> when keyword is f:, switch(num.length) case 1: skip, case 2: unsigned